isaacs/node-tar/README.md

   `uid`, `gid`, `uname`, `gname`, `dev`, `ino`, and `nlink`.
 Note that `mtime` is still included, because this is necessary other time-based operations.
-- `preservePaths` Allow absolute paths and paths containing `..`.
-By default, `/` is stripped from absolute paths, `..` paths are not added to the archive.
+- `preservePaths` Allow absolute paths.
+By default, `/` is stripped from absolute paths.
 - `linkCache` A Map object containing the device and inode value for any file whose nlink is > 1, to identify hard links.
 - `statCache` A Map object that caches calls `lstat`.